 DarkShepherd comes back on the speakers, and Tanya smiles, immediately recognizing Sleep, their first big hit, apparently based on the synth player's unsuccessful attempts to battle insomnia with self-hypnosis.
-There aren't a lot of words to get in the way of the music, and a lot the lyrics are repetitive and easy to ignore.
+There aren't a lot of words to get in the way of the music, and the lyrics are repetitive and easy to ignore.

 "I always liked this one," Sterling says, walking to the middle of the mostly-empty dance floor.
 "It was just before I met her."

 "Valerie Scheff."
 He starts moving to the beat, and points to one of the speakers.

 "What, the singer?"
 Tanya's eyes widen.
 "You know DarkShepherd?"